 - Kegs: Beer kegs are a common way to carry beer near and far from alcohol retailers.
 They’re great for shipping but not so great for convenience.

 Wine shipping is something that many businesses wish they could do.
-This is particularly true for wineries and vineyards that generate a large amount of wine.
+This is particularly true for wineries and vineyards that generate extensive wine.

 If you have been attempting to find out how to send alcoholic beverages, the first step is to obtain a shipping license.

-It is illegal to ship without a legal license, regardless of which state you are living in.
+It is illegal to ship without a legal license, regardless of your living state.

 Afterward, you need to figure out where you can transport wine.
 When you have determined where you can ship it, you can do it through UPS Freight or FedEx Freight.
 Then, with UPS or FedEx, you need to form a customized contract.